doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned how to vectorise algorithms  in problems in order to increase efficiency and better computation.
 Also learned basic functions and syntax in octave.
 Will work on the problems tomorrow.

 **Thoughts** : Couldn't learn much today.
 Will definitely compensate for it tomorrow.

+# 100 Days Of Code - Log

+### Day 32: June 26, 2020

+**Today's Progress**: Applied linear regression  on a couple of datasets using gradient descent algorithm and normal equation method.

+**Thoughts** : Reading about things is fine but seeing things work gives the real understanding.
+A month of effort has started to manifest.